kbnts/cc/README.md

 `docker compose -f docker-compose.locust.yaml up --scale worker=4`

-`docker compose down faust` - Backend performance is not important in this test
+`docker compose stop faust` - Backend performance is not important in this test

-then go to `http://localhost:8089` or see the report at [docs/locust_report.html](docs/locust_report.html)
+then go to [http://localhost:8089](http://localhost:8089) or see the report at [docs/locust_report.html](docs/locust_report.html)

 # Code style